Flavourful Instant Pot Hawaiian Pork Tenderloin

 Calories: 396kcal | Carbohydrates: 7g | Protein: 64g | Fat: 11g | Saturated Fat: 4g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 4g | Trans Fat: 1g | Cholesterol: 197mg | Sodium: 202mg | Potassium: 1327mg | Fiber: 2g | Sugar: 1g | Vitamin A: 774IU | Vitamin C: 6mg | Calcium: 56mg | Iron: 4mg

-I’m so happy I found this Hawaiian pork tenderloin recipe.
+I’m so happy with this Hawaiian pineapple pork tenderloin recipe.
 It’s so easy to make and the side dish options are endless.
 Leftovers can be sliced and made into sandwiches the next day or you could chop the pork and toss it in tomorrow’s pilaf or pasta dinner with some veggies.
+It will become one of your favorite Hawaiian-inspired recipes.

 You Might Also Like